Permutation-based Inference for Variational Learning of Directed Acyclic Graphs: Experiments results

 \subsection{Synthetic data}

-\textbf{Linear datasets}: Here we follow a similar setting to that of \cite{geffner2022deep} and generate Erd\H{o}s-R\'{e}nyi (ER) graphs and scale-free (SF) graphs as described in \cite[][\S A.5]{Lachapelle2019} where the SF graphs follow the preferential attachment model of \cite{Barabasi2009}.
+\paragraph{Linear datasets:} We follow a similar setting to that of \citet{geffner2022deep} and generate Erd\H{o}s-R\'{e}nyi (ER) graphs and scale-free (SF) graphs \citep[][\S A.5]{Lachapelle2019} where the SF graphs follow the preferential attachment model of \citet{Barabasi2009}.
 We use $D=16$ nodes, $\bar{E} \in \{16, 64\}$ expected edges and $N=1000$.
-We used a linear Gaussian SEM with the corresponding weights set to 1, biases to 0, mean zero and variance $0.01$.
+We used a linear Gaussian SEM with weights set to 1, biases to 0, mean zero and variance $0.01$.
 Experiments were replicated 10 times.
+Similar conclusions are obtained when the data are generated from random weights and variance $1.0$ (\cref{sec:exptsrandom}).

-The results across all graphs (ER and SF) are shown in \cref{fig:results-synthetic} (top).
-We see that our method VDESP performs the best among all competing approaches both in terms on the SHD and the F1 score.
-VDESP's posterior exhibits a small variance, showing its confidence on its closeness to the underlying true graph.
+The results across all graphs (ER and SF) are shown in \cref{fig:results-synthetic-linear}.
+We see that our method \gls{PIVID} performs the best among all competing approaches both in terms on the SHD and the F1 score. \gls{PIVID}'s posterior exhibits a small variance, showing its confidence on its closeness to the underlying true graph.
 BCDNET performs very well too, given that it was specifically design for linear SEMs.
 Surprisingly, DAGMA performs poorly perhaps indicating the hyper-parameters used were not adequate for this dataset.
 Additional results with a larger number of edges and separate for ER and SF graphs can be found in \cref{sec:additional results}.

-\textbf{Nonlinear datasets}: Here we adopted a similar approach to the synthetic linear dataset now with $D=16$, $\bar{E}=16$, $N=1000$, a nonlinear SEM given by a MLP with a noise model with mean zero and variance 1.
-Results are shown in \cref{fig:results-synthetic}, where we note that we have not included BCDNET, as this method was not designed to work on nonlinear SEMs.
-We see that VDESP is marginally better than DAGGNN, GRANDAG and performs similary to NOTEARS, while DAGMA achieves the best results on average.
-However, as mentioned throughout this paper, VDESP is much more informative as it provides a full posterior distribution over \glspl{DAG}.
-We believe the fact that VDESP is competitive here is impressive as it is learning both a posterior over the \gls{DAG} structure as well as the parameters of the nonlinear SEM \citep[using the architecture proposed by][]{pmlr-v130-wehenkel21a}.
+\paragraph{Nonlinear datasets:} Here we adopted a similar setting as in the synthetic linear dataset but using a nonlinear SEM given by a MLP with a noise model with mean zero and variance 1.
+Results are shown in \cref{fig:results-synthetic-nonlinear}, where we note that we have not included BCDNET, as this method was not designed to work on nonlinear SEMs.
+We see that \gls{PIVID} is marginally better than DAGGNN, GRANDAG and performs similary to NOTEARS, while DAGMA achieves the best results on average.
+However, as mentioned throughout this paper, \gls{PIVID} is much more informative as it provides a full posterior distribution over \glspl{DAG}.
+We believe the fact that \gls{PIVID} is competitive here is impressive as it is learning both a posterior over the \gls{DAG} structure as well as the parameters of the nonlinear SEM \citep[using the architecture proposed by][]{pmlr-v130-wehenkel21a}.